ga-curriculum/unsupervised-learning-metrics/real-world-applications-of-unsupervised-learning/README.md

 By the end of this lesson, you will be able to:

 - Implement a basic recommendation system using K-Means.
-- Explain how unsupervised learning fuels personalization in recommendation engines.
+- Explain how unsupervised learning supports personalization in recommendation engines.
-- Discuss real-world use cases and challenges of recommendation systems.
+- Evaluate real-world use cases and challenges of recommendation systems.

 ---

 ## Recommendation Systems

-Recommendation systems power many digital platforms—like streaming services (Netflix, Spotify) and e-commerce sites (Amazon).
+Recommendation systems power many digital platforms, such as streaming services (Netflix, Spotify) and e-commerce sites (Amazon).
 They help users find relevant content by leveraging patterns in **unlabeled** user interactions.

 ### Why Unsupervised Learning?